SteixnerKumar/tiger_task_experiment/README.md

 ## [Contact](https://github.com/SteixnerKumar/tiger_task_experiment/blob/master/README.md#contact-1)

 # General idea
-This is an experimental setup of the 'tiger task'.
+This is a repository of the experimental setup of the 'tiger task'.

 The game is played always by a dyad (two participants) either independent of each other (TT) or with each other (ITT).
 The experiment runs on a single computer ideally connected to two screens.
 These screens are partly covered so that the individual participants visually only access their part of the task.